Yamato-Security/hayabusa/README.md

 ```

 The MUSL binary will be created in the `./target/x86_64-unknown-linux-musl/release/` directory.
-MUSL binaries are are about 15% slower than the GNU binaries.
+MUSL binaries are are about 15% slower than the GNU binaries, however, they are more portable accross different versions and distributions of linux.

 # Running Hayabusa